mikaelvesavuori/figma-plugin-framebrowser/README.md

 ## Using FrameBrowser

 - In Figma, under Plugins, click `FrameBrowser`
-- Give FrameBrowser a valid URL including the `https://` protocol
+- Give FrameBrowser a URL (it will replace HTTP with HTTPS, and will add HTTPS if it's missing from URL)

 ![Framebrowser starting view](framebrowser-demo-1.jpg)
 _Framebrowser starting view_